Global Legal Practice Fellowship Program (GLPF)

 Corporate and Transactional Law from a Local Perspective

 Lawyers today are increasingly expected to consult international sources, draw from comparative examples, or reconcile different cultural expectations as they tackle legal issues.
 By utilizing our exceptional network of international alumni and professional connections, Penn Law is able to offer pre-selected internship opportunities with preeminent law firms around the globe.
-PLIIP emphasizes internships in foreign firms, rather than the foreign offices of American or multinational firms.
+PLIIP supports internships in foreign firms, rather than the foreign offices of American or multinational firms.

 How it Works

 Any 1L or 2L currently enrolled at Penn Law is eligible to apply for PLIIP.
 All applications are submitted January.
 Students may apply for multiple fellowship placements - but must submit a separate resume and cover letter to each placement for which they wish to be considered.

 Please note that the individual criteria used for selecting a fellow lies solely within the discretion of the overseas firm, as does the degree of follow-up they choose to pursue with their candidates.
 Notifications of internship offers are generally made in February or March.

 A Selection of Former Placement Organizations